monash-programming-team/new_binder/_drafts/problems-21-s2-c1.md

     // We can always cover the rectangle by using a big square. int cur_min = MAX(x2-x1, y2-y1);
     FOR(c,x1,x2)
-        if (tomatoes(c, c+1, y1, y2))
+        if (tomato(c, c+1, y1, y2))
-            // If this column is tomatoes, then we can try solving the two subproblems instead by removing the column. cur_min = MIN(
+            // If this column is tomato, then we can try solving the two subproblems instead by removing the column. cur_min = MIN(
                 cur_min,
                 cost(x1, c, y1, y2) + cost(c+1, x2, y1, y2)
             );
     FOR(r,y1,y2)
-        if (tomatoes(x1, x2, r, r+1))
+        if (tomato(x1, x2, r, r+1))
-            // If this row is tomatoes, then we can try solving the two subproblems instead by removing the row. cur_min = MIN(
+            // If this row is tomato, then we can try solving the two subproblems instead by removing the row. cur_min = MIN(
                 cur_min,
                 cost(x1, x2, y1, r) + cost(x1, x2, r+1, y2)